chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 ## Installing OpenCV
 ### Preparing the Filesystem
 This install guide follows what is detailed [on this page](https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/).
+Images in this guide are courtesy of the original guide.
 First expand the file system to fill the entire SD Card.
 In the terminal:
 Type
 ```